 - Companies, banks and financial institutions in disputes over swaps, CDOs, auction rate securities, guaranteed investment contracts, liquidity provider arrangements, repos and forward delivery contracts.

 - Real estate companies in disputes over mezzanine loans and related financing issues.

 - The Port Authority of New York and New Jersey in a trial defending against claims arising from the 1993 bombing of the World Trade Center.

 Criminal and Regulatory Defense and Internal Investigations

-- Numerous executives of prominent companies in multiple international price-fixing investigations, including experience working with Japanese regulators and counsel
+- Executives of prominent companies in numerous international price-fixing investigations, including experience working with Japanese regulators and counsel.

-- The CEO of a broker-dealer charged with securities fraud
+- CEO of a broker-dealer charged with securities fraud.

 - A leading health care company conducting an internal investigation of business practices.